EGA-archive/ega-download-client/README.md

 ### Testing pyEGA3 installation

 We recommend that all fresh installations of pyEGA3 be tested.
-A Test Account has been created which can be used (`-t`) to test the following pyEGA3 actions:
+A test account has been created which can be used (`-t`) to test the following pyEGA3 actions:

-#### List the datasets available to the Test Account
+#### List the datasets available to the test account

 ```bash
 pyega3 -d -t datasets
 ```

-#### List the files available in a Test Dataset
+#### List the files available in a test dataset

 ```bash
 pyega3 -d -t files EGAD00001003338
 ```

-#### Download a Test File
+#### Download a test file

 ```bash
 pyega3 -d -t fetch EGAF00001775036
 ```

-The Test Account does not require an EGA username and password because it contains files from the [1000 Genomes Project](https://www.internationalgenome.org/data) which is publicly accessible.
-The files in this Test Dataset can be used for troubleshooting and training purposes.
+The test account does not require an EGA username and password because it contains publicaly accessible files from the [1000 Genomes Project](https://www.internationalgenome.org/data).
+The files in the test dataset can be used for troubleshooting and training purposes.

-Following successful testing of the pyEGA3 installation, you will now be able to view and download data from datasets that you have been authorized to access.

 ### Defining credentials

 To view and download files for which you have been granted access, pyEGA3 requires your EGA username (email address) and password saved to a credentials file.

-Create a file called CREDENTIALS_FILE and place it in the directory from where pyEGA3 will run.
+Create a file called CREDENTIALS_FILE and place it in the directory where pyEGA3 will run.
 The credentials file must be in JSON format and must contain your registered EGA username (email address) and password provided by EGA Helpdesk.

 An example CREDENTIALS_FILE is available [here](https://github.com/EGA-archive/ega-download-client/blob/master/pyega3/config/default_credential_file.json).